Did you know that February 12th is Charles Darwin's

 - Read the book, Who Was Charles Darwin?

-- Give out Darwin buttons as party favors!
+- Give out Darwin stickers as party favors!

 - Decorate with life size Darwin decals and cardboard cut-outs!